twissick/portfolio/README.md

 * Used PostgreSQL to model and create database containing all meals I've made in the last year
 * Lists ingredients, side dishes, date last made, etc.
-* Serves as centralized location for all meal prep, offering insights into diet and lifestyle
+* Used as centralized location for all meal prep, offering insights into diet and lifestyle
-* Soon to be integrated into Power BI dashboard to better interface with and visualize information